Timothy (tortoise)

 Timothy (c.
 1844 – 3 April 2004) was a 5 kg Mediterranean spur-thighed tortoise, estimated to be about 160 years old at the time of her death.
 This made her the UK's oldest known animal resident.
-In spite of her name, Timothy was female; gender identification for tortoises was not properly known in the 19th century.
+In spite of her name, Timothy was female; sex identification for tortoises was not properly known in the 19th century.
 Timothy was named after a tortoise owned by Gilbert White.